Emma-Gairin/RadarOmics/README.md

 *Note that the package will look for a column named "group" unless otherwise specified as arguments in **dim_reduction()**.*
 #
 Gene information with columns "feature" and "category".
-Users can manually reshuffle and filter categories before plotting the output of the package using the radar plot.
+Users can manually reshuffle and filter categories before plotting the output of the package using the radar chart.
 ```r
 data_input$feature_meta
 ```